Nick Richardson sings, acts, and moves.

-Nick returned to The Glimmerglass Festival this summer (2022) as Assistant Dramaturg/Assistant Titles Supervisor.
-He designed the supertitles for the world premiere of The Jungle Book (Sankaram/Rourke).
+Nick returned to The Glimmerglass Festival for Summer 2022 as Assistant Dramaturg/Assistant Titles Supervisor.
+He designed the supertitles for their world premiere of The Jungle Book (Sankaram/Rourke).
 He was the Assistant Dramaturg and Titles Operator for Glimmerglass’s unprecedented 2021 season, “Glimmerglass on the Grass,” and was the Titles/Dramaturgy Intern in 2019.
-He continues to write content for their publications and serves as editor of their donor magazine, Fanfare.
+He continues to write content for their publications.

 At FSU he served as production dramaturg for A New Brain (Finn/Lapine), A Day in the Death of Joe Egg (Nichols), and a devised piece based on Shakespeare’s The Tempest.

 Nick’s primary scholarly interests include musical theatre, dance/movement studies, and gender/sexuality.

 His case study on the popular American TV show Lip Sync Battle appears in the 1st edition of Routledge’s Dance in US Popular Culture, edited by Jennifer Atkins (forthcoming, Summer 2023).

 He has presented original scholarship at Song, Stage & Screen; Mid-America Theatre Conference; and Southeastern Theatre Conference, who named Nick their Undergraduate Young Scholar in 2016.